aws-samples/aws-serverless-workshops/ImageProcessing/README.md

 	If you reference an image that's already indexed when you were testing the previous state machine, the execution would fail the `CheckFaceDuplicate` step like this:
 	![already indexed face](./images/already-indexed-face.png)

-	You can use the `aws rekognition list-faces` and `aws rekognition delete-faces` to clean up the previous indexed faces during testing.
+	You can use the `aws rekognition list-faces` and `aws rekognition delete-faces` commands to clean up the previous indexed faces during testing.
 Or you can upload a different picture to the `RiderPhotoS3Bucket` and use the s3 key of the new picture to test.

 </p></details>